nickanderson/iLOM-commander/readme.txt

 iLOM Commander

-iLOM Commander is a simple python script to assist in pusing a configuration to multiple servers.
+iLOM Commander is a simple python script to assist in pushing a configuration to multiple servers.